Bribery Can Get Harder in Structured Multiwinner Approval Election: Adding Approvals

 \begin{theorem} \textsc{AV-\$AddApprovals-CI-Bribery} $\in \p$. \end{theorem} \begin{proof} Our input consists of an election $E = (C,V)$, committee size $k$, preferred candidate $p \in C$, budget $B$, and the information about the costs of all the possible operations (i.e., for each voter and each candidate that he or she does not approve, we have the price for adding this candidate to the voter's ballot).
 Without loss of generality, we assume that $C = \{\ell_{m'}, \ldots, \ell_1, p, r_1, \ldots, r_{m''}\}$, $V = \{v_1, \ldots, v_n\}$, each voter approves at least one candidate,\footnote{Without this assumption we could still make our algorithm work.
-We would simply choose a certain number of voters who do not approve any candidates to approve $p$ alone (though we would not necessarily ask all such voters, due to possibly high prices).} and the election is CI with respect to the order:
+We would guess the number of voters who do not approve any candidates to approve $p$ alone (we would choose these voters to minimize the cost of adding these approvals).
+Then we would continue as in the proof, but knowing that none of the voters in the group can be bribed further.} and the election is CI with respect to the order: